Third Fitna: Arabia

 In Yemen (southwestern Arabia), the weakening of Umayyad power led to the outbreak of the most serious revolt the country experienced under Umayyad rule.
 It was headed by Talib al-Haqq, a former Umayyad judge in Hadramawt who proclaimed himself caliph in 745.
 With support from the Ibadi Kharijites of Oman, he advanced onto the regional capital Sana'a, while his army occupied Mecca and Medina.
 Even Basra in southern Iraq for a while swore allegiance to him.
-Minor tribal revolts were led at the same time by the Himyarites Yahya ibn Karib and Yahya ibn Abdallah al-Sabbaq.
+Minor tribal revolts were led at the same time by the Himyarites Yahya ibn Karib and Yahya ibn Abd Allah al-Sabbaq.
 These uprisings were finally suppressed in 747 by Marwan's general Abd al-Malik ibn Atiyya, but he was recalled too soon to lead the Hajj, forcing him to make pacts with some of the rebels in exchange for peace.